 Initially 80% of the data was taken as training set and the training was completed with 20 epochs with the convolutional layers frozen so that the newly added layers could quickly converge.
 The training was stopped at 20 epochs once the validation error begun to increase.
 The convolutional layers were then unfrozen the training was continued for a further 20 epochs.
-During training no geometrical augmentations on the training were undertaken but the brightness of the images was augmented 2.
+During training no geometrical augmentations on the training were undertaken but the brightness of the images was augmented 1.
 The error statistics were still unsatisfactory and additional training did not improve the performance further.
 However, the current settings of the hyper-parameters settings and training procedure had seemed to extract the best model given the available data.
 The training procedure was repeated exactly the same a second time, with the same hyper-parameters and the same number of epochs, however this time the dataset wasn't split into test and training sets thus neglecting validation error.
 This may be perceived as a opening up the risk of over fitting, however the training procedure and hyper-parameters were already tested and the neural network didn't over-fit.
 Furthermore, usually additional data will usually help reduce over-fitting.
 We therefore have confidence that with this procedure the validation error will not increase and that the training error is representative across the dataset.
-Thankfully the additional data did reduce the training error enough to make the model usable (see an example results in Figure 8).
-The residuals of both the slope and constant were distributed roughly as Gaussians with Standard Deviations of 0.15.
+Thankfully the additional data did reduce the training error enough to make the model usable (see an example results in Figure 12).
 In total, the training took in the order of 30mins of computational time on a GPU.
 Readers are encouraged to view the source code at "https://github.com/MatthewLennie/VortexCNN".
 The repository contains training sets and final data used to produce the following analysis.